LucasBorza/network-notebook/Documentation/BGP.md

 R4(config-router)# neighbor 1.1.1.1 *next-hop-self*

--   This changes the way R4 processes routes to its neighbor 1.1.1.1 (R1) and now will adjust the next-hop-address for routes being sent to it\'s address of 4.4.4.4 (loopback address) that is not shown on the diagram.
+-   This changes the way R4 processes routes to its neighbor 1.1.1.1 (R1) and now will adjust the next-hop-address for routes being sent to it's address of 4.4.4.4 (loopback address) that is not shown on the diagram.
 Because R1 can access this iBGP neighbor and the address of 4.4.4.4. routes will be processed correctly into the routing table an thus R1 will be able to reach the networks behind R5.

 -----------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------

 ## Internal Border Gateway Protocol iBGP

 Internal Border Gateway Protocol, iBGP is the protocol used between the routers in the same autonomous system (AS).
 IBGP is used to provide information to your internal routers.
-IBGP neighbor relationships can form over multiple hops or in other words they don\'t need to be directly attached neighbors.
+IBGP neighbor relationships can form over multiple hops or in other words they don't need to be directly attached neighbors.